Aquilatery/Rainbow-Music-Visualizer-Wallpaper/README.md

 `Increases treble` : Increase the intensity of trebles value to balance

+`Y Music Vizualizer` : Change the Y coordinate of the music spectrum

 ## Date and Hour Parameters

 `Text Font` : Change the text font